dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 Great!
 So far we have studied three key ideas for applying neural networks to quantum many-body problems.
 To recap:

-1. Represent coefficients of a quantum state as a neural network,
+1. Represent the coefficients of a quantum state using a neural network,
 2. Sample the expectation value of energy to get the loss function[^8],
-3. Optimize it through steepest descent methods.
+3. Optimize this loss function through steepest descent methods.

 Very simple!
-But why is it helpful?
+But why is this approach helpful?
 Long story short: expressivity, efficiency inherited from ML community and no sign problem (in principle) are keywords.
-Let's explore these in more details!
+Let's explore these in more detail!

 ### Expressivity of neural networks for quantum

 Let's start from expressivity.
-Our goal is to approximate a quantum state in a Hilbert space $$\psi  \in \mathcal{H}$$ with a parametrized ansatz $$\psi(\theta) $$.
-One cool thing about neural network ansatze[^9] is that we are guaranteed that if the network is wide-enough we can capture any state in a Hilbert space.
-More specifically, even a single hidden layer neural network can approximate any quantum state with an arbitrary precision, as the number of neurons in the hidden layer goes to infinity (see figure below).
+We aim to approximate a quantum state in a Hilbert space $$\psi  \in \mathcal{H}$$ with a parametrized ansatz $$\psi(\theta) $$.
+One cool thing about neural network ansatze[^9] is their ability to capture any state in a Hilbert space, given that the network is wide enough.
+More specifically, even a single hidden layer neural network can approximate any quantum state with an arbitrary precision, as the number of neurons in the hidden layer goes to infinity (see Fig. 2 below).

 <p style="text-align:center;"><img src="/assets/img/blog/blogpost_NQS_neural-net_UAT.png" width="600" loading="lazy"/></p>
 Fig. 2: A simple sketch of a universal approximation theorem.